FredrikAleksander/CPP-Reflection/README.md

     cmake --build .

-Remember to add the extra switches for defining `LLVM_ROOT` and `BOOST_ROOT` if you skipped adding them as an environment variable.
+Remember to add the extra switches for defining `LLVM_ROOT` if you skipped adding them as an environment variable.

 All of the examples build to a simple executable that demonstrates the specific features/functionality in use.